defendthehoneypot/incidentresponse/README.md

 ### <center> Incident Response </center>
 Recently I helped with an incident response and had to spend a few days digging through windows event logs, so I thought it would be helpful to capture some of what I learned.
-The purpose of this repository is to show some different types of events and what logs show these events.
+The purpose of this repository is to show how to find events with only Windows default logging.
 These events were collected from a Windows 10 LTSB, non-domain joined system.

 #### SMB Brute Force Login